Coronavirus (Covid-19) FAQs for Wildbore Vetstop

 Yes, please call us on 01909 472059, option 2 to order your medication.
 Please be aware that due to the current situation deliveries are not as regular as usual, so we are asking for at least 72 hours notice for repeat prescriptions.
 We are offering the option to either arrange collection from the practice, or post medication out using recorded delivery at a cost of £5.77.
 Please mention on your message whether you would prefer collection or delivery, and we will contact you to arrange this.

 Flea and worming treatments are still available as above.
-Vaccinations are only being performed in exceptional circumstances, where there is a clear threat to life by not vaccinating.
+Vaccinations appointments are running on a standalone service in a separate area of the hospital.
 Please contact us on 01909 472059 and we’ll tell you how to access what you need.

 Dogs: For three months after their booster was due, so, up to fifteen months since their last vaccine they should still be fully protected.
 Leptospirosis, although still a very good vaccine is the least reliable of the vaccines to give this length of protection and so we would advise keeping your dog away from still or stagnant water such as canals or flooded areas and away from stable or farmyard environments.